Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-5-release-notes.md

 	-   Playing sound is not supported on Windows&reg; or macOS.
 	-   The Component Designer crashes if an alias is selected as the source group of an added item.
 -	Emulator
-	-   To use the Tizen emulator, install an Intel VTx supported by the CPU, and the latest version of the graphic card driver provided by the vendor.
+	-   To use the Tizen emulator, install an Intel VTx supported by the CPU and the latest version of the graphic card driver provided by the vendor.
 To verify the prerequisites for the Tizen emulator, see [Prerequisites for the Tizen Studio](https://developer.tizen.org/development/tizen-studio/download/installing-tizen-studio/prerequisites).
 	    -   If the host machine is using NVIDIA&reg; Optimus&reg; technology on either Ubuntu or Windows&reg;, you must set the Tizen emulator to run with your NVIDIA&reg; graphics card.
 For Ubuntu, verify the [bumblebee project](https://wiki.ubuntu.com/Bumblebee ).
 For Windows&reg;, select *High Speed NVIDIA&reg; Processor* as *Preferred Graphics processor* in the NVIDIA&reg; control panel.
 	    -   On Ubuntu, if the graphics driver is out-of-date, your Ubuntu desktop session occasionally logs out while launching the Emulator Manager, or the emulator skin is displayed improperly.
 Verify the prerequisites and upgrade to the latest graphics driver.
 	-   On Ubuntu 14.04, a shortcut menu can sometimes appear transparent.